 Phase 1 construction completed.

-The idea for a non-toxic tiny house began with both a personal need and the discovery that many others suffering from extreme environmental sensitivities also desperately need flexible, safe housing.
+The idea for Bodai-An, 菩提庵, Hermitage of Awakening & Refuge, a non-toxic tiny house on wheels, began with both a personal need and the discovery that many others suffering from extreme environmental sensitivities also desperately need flexible, safe housing.
 Many have had to move to remote areas to avoid dangerous exposures.
 But in our increasingly toxic environment, there are fewer places sufficiently free from chemicals and electromagnetic radiation for these people to find safe shelter.

 This prototype non-toxic tiny house is designed from the ground up to be mobile, free of all carcinogenic and toxic materials, properly shielded from electromagnetic radiation, and a wonderfully secure and inviting transitional or permanent home — a lifesaver for people with extreme environmental health issues.